rule

 Text 18

-Whatever one desists from, from that is one liberated - this is for human beings the foundation of dharma that takes away the suffering, fear and delusion.
+Whatever one desists from one is freed from - this is for human beings the foundation of religious life that takes away the suffering, fear and delusion.
+(Vedabase)

 Text 19

-Presuming the objects of gratification to be good rises from that presumption the attachment of a person, from that attachment springs the lust and from the lust so the quarrel among people.
+Presuming the objects that gratify the senses to be good rises from that assumption the attachment of a person, from that attachment originates the lust and because of lust there is quarrel among people.
+(Vedabase)

 Text 20

-From the quarrel there is the anger difficult to handle and the ignorance that follows the anger; thus is of a man the broadmindedness, swiftly seized by darkness.
+From quarreling there is the anger difficult to handle and the consequent ignorance; thus is someone's consciousness quickly overtaken by darkness.
+(Vedabase)

 Text 21

-O saintly one, a living being bereft of that [wider consciousness] becomes empty-headed so that, consequently fallen down from his goals in life, he like dull matter is as good as dead [compare B.G.: 2: 62-63].
+O saintly one, a living being bereft that way [of clear understanding] becomes empty-headed so that, consequently fallen away from his goals in life, he similar to dull matter is as good as dead [compare B.G.
+2: 62-63].
+(Vedabase)

 Text 22

-Overly absorbed in the sensual knows he, in vain living to the lifestyle of a tree, not himself nor the other and is his breathing mere bellowing.
+Overly absorbed in the sensual he, vainly living the lifestyle of a tree, fails in knowing himself and knowing the other so that his breathing is nothing but pumping air.
+(Vedabase)

 Text 23

-Those awards the scriptures speak are for man not the highest good; they are merely enticements with the idea of prompting for the ultimate good, just the same as what one says to make someone take a medicine.
+The awards promised in the scriptures are for man not the highest good; they are merely enticements to create a taste for the ultimate good, similar to what one says to make someone take a medicine.
+(Vedabase)

 Text 24